Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy… or as many headaches.

 It takes a lot of time and resources to create a great video or blog article, so there’s no reason not to repurpose high-quality evergreen content.

-At Falcon.io, we’ve found that even articles that didn’t get massive reach on Facebook when they were first shared have often been more successful the second time around.
+Very often, articles that didn’t get massive Facebook reach when they were first shared, become successful the second time around.

 This is partly because reposting quality content gives you a chance to learn from what you did right or wrong the first time you shared it.
 Maybe your copy or your headline could have been catchier.
 Maybe you posted at 9 AM originally when 3 PM would have gotten you more reach.

-Think of repurposing as a second chance for posts with potential and a comeback tour for posts that were already big hits.
-In either case, you’ll get more reach on that piece of content and gain findings you can use to improve your social media strategy along the way.
+Think of repurposing as a second chance for posts with high potential and a comeback tour for the ones that were already big hits.
+In either case, you’ll get more reach and gain findings you can use to improve your social media strategy.

 Aim to reshare content like comprehensive guides, best practices, tips, and infographics that have a long shelf life.
-For best results, start with the pieces that got the highest reach when they were originally posted first.
+For best results, start with the pieces that got the highest reach.

 If you want to know more, you could always check out our Guide to Repurposing Content.